 What is the SEC Whistleblower Program?

 The SEC Whistleblower Program is an operation promoted by the SEC to encourage the public to report companies that are not paying their dues, especially those which are operating outside the United States.
+Whistleblowers are those members of the public that ‘blow the whistle’ on a place they can see fraudulent behavior taking place.
+These people then look to get a whistleblower attorney who will take care of their case and offer them protection and sometimes even a reward.
 The bounty program began more than two decades ago, and it is successful compared to the predecessor program that it replaced.
 Those who are working with the agency for the Whistleblower program are also directed to a law firm to help them get a whistleblower attorney that they can work with.
 The lawyer would have to look at all the pieces of evidence presented, and when they realize that the report is authentic, an award will be given to the whistleblower.

 Companies that owe the United States government with monetary sanctions that are up to one million US dollars are the ones who have been targeted by the whistleblowers.
 Since the program began, the agency has been receiving tips from more than 114 countries.
 The SEC is happy knowing that the public is cooperating with their goals, and they said that more people are developing an interest to report fraudulent American companies.